open-mmlab/mmsegmentation/docs/en/user_guides/3_inference.md

 # save the visualization result, the output image would be found at the path `work_dirs/result.png`
 vis_iamge = show_result_pyplot(model, img_path, result, out_file='work_dirs/result.png')

-# Modify the time of displaying images, note that 0 is the special value that means "forever".
+# Modify the time of displaying images, note that 0 is the special value that means "forever"
 vis_image = show_result_pyplot(model, img_path, result, wait_time=5)
 ```